rasclatt/smart-dto/README.md

 echo $MyClass->theDescription;
 ```

 > If you have a string such as `'thedescription'`, it will not generate camel case because there is no way to know where to break.
+You would want to use `afterConstruct()` method to generate that manually to `theDescription` or use `\SmartDto\Mapper` object to map two different arrays.

 # SmartDto\Mapper